 Sometimes the target database will have a different collation setting than the source.
 Collation is the process of sorting character strings according to some order and so different collations can result in different collation ordering for text columns.
-If you overwrite the collation setting on the target database with the setting for the source database, it may affect how data is ordered in the results returned on the target.
+If you do overwrite the collation setting on the target database, with th setting for the source database, it may affect how data is ordered in the results returned on the target.

-Attempting to change the collation may also result in deployment errors because you cannot change the collation of a column that is currently referenced by, for example, an index, a
+Also, attempting to change the collation may result in deployment errors because you cannot change the collation of a column that is currently referenced by, for example, an index, a

 Now SQL Compare detects no differences in the collations, but we are still seeing a difference in naming of one of the constraints.
 Let’s deal with that next.

-Some teams allow SQL Compare to include database users and roles in the comparisons, but prefer to set up all permissions as a separate manual step on the target server, ensuring for example the use of entirely role-based security.
+Some teams allow SQL Compare in include database users and roles in the comparisons, but prefer to set up all permissions as a separate manual step, on the target server, ensuring for example the use of entirely role-based security.

 There are a couple of project options to help deal with differences in permissions between databases, as shown in Figure 5.

-To demonstrate how each of these options work, I created on the source
+To demonstrate how each of these option work, I created on the source

 Customers database only, the following security scheme: